 12 States That Allow You to Rescue a Dog From a Hot Car

 - Indiana (rescuer must pay half of damages)

 Indiana requires the rescuer to pay half of the damages for forced entry.
 New Jersey and West Virginia criminalize leaving your dog locked up in a car but do not provide immunity for rescuers.
 For more information about state-by-state allowances and restrictions, read "Table of State Laws that Protect Animals Left in Parked Vehicles"

-How Can You Cool a Hot Dog Down?
+How Can You Cool a Dog With Heat Stroke Down?

 Dogs don't sweat!
 They pant to try to cool off by circulating cooling air through their bodies.
 The hotter it is, the faster they pant.
 Dogs can sweat through their paw pads—you may have noticed nervous, sweaty paw pad prints on floors and tables at the vet's or groomer's.
 If you ever need to cool a dog off fast, apply alcohol or cold water to the dog's paw pads!

 Do Not Cool Them Off Too Fast!